 Need to do some reading for your modules?
 Weekly essential readings are available online through your reading list on Moodle.

-Want to get a copy of a book chapter or journal article that the Library doesn't have online?
+Want to get a copy of a book chapter or journal article that the Library doesn't have online but is in the physical collection?
 Request it via Scan & Deliver and we will email it to you.

-Need to access a book the Library doesn't have?
+Need to access a book the Library doesn't have either online or in print?
 Use our Request a Resource service, and we'll get an online copy, or you can arrange to have it sent to you from another library.

 Confused about how to access resources?
 Contact the Library via chat or email and we'll help you get what you need.
 You can also book a 1:1 consultation with one of our subject experts in the Academic & Research Services team.